netkv/pkgs/README.md

 or:

-download "spkg" file and put it into /usr/local/bin and make it executable using gui or chmod +x
+download "spkg" file and put it into folder that you want and make it executable using gui or chmod +x

 create file  ~/.config/spkg/destination and write to it destination folder that you want to have scripts saved in (dont forget if you want to install them into root writable only directory you need use sudo and then config dir is /root/.config/spkg